refutationalist/saur/README.md

   * [ttf-vcr-eas](https://www.fontzip.com/vcr-eas) -- The font endemic to digital television systems in the 80s and 90s.
 Used for weird things.

-## Xen
+## The Xen Suite

+> [!TIP]
+> It is recommended to build Xen in a chroot or clean VM.
+The build process can pick up unintended dependencies.

+The major components are:

+ * [xen](https://aur.archlinux.org/packages/xen/) -- the Xen virtualization platform packages
+ * [xen-qemu](https://qemu.org) -- QEMU compiled for Xen
+ * [xen-grub](https://www.gnu.org/software/grub/) -- GRUB packages compiled for Xen paravirtualization support
+ * [xen-edk2](https://github.com/tianocore/edk2) -- A Xen compatible UEFI from the EDK II project

+All packages are required for full functionality.
+There are optional build-time flags for some packages but are not recommended unless you know what you're doing.

+For operational information about Xen on Arch Linux, see [the Xen wiki page](https://wiki.archlinux.org/title/Xen) on the Arch Wiki.

+### Building Xen

-The ``xen`` package follows the stable git branch (currently ``stable-4.20``) rather than the release tarball.
-This follows Xen security best-practices and also simplifies security patching.
+The ``xen`` package follows the stable git branch (``stable-4.20`` as of March 2025) rather than the release tarball, following Xen security team best-practices.
 The PKGBUILD is split and will create the main ``xen`` package and a ``xen-docs`` documentation package.
 If stubdom is enabled, a ``xen-stubdom`` package will be built.

-The major packages are:

- * [xen](https://aur.archlinux.org/packages/xen/) -- the Xen virtualization platform
- * [xen-qemu](https://qemu.org) -- QEMU compiled for Xen
- * [xen-grub](https://www.gnu.org/software/grub/) -- GRUB2 compiled for Xen paravirtualization support

-### Building Xen

-It is recommended to build Xen packages in a clean VM or chroot.
 Xen is a split package, and there are several options to building Xen:

   1) ``build_stubdom`` -- Build the components to run Xen stubdoms, mainly for [dom0 disaggregation](https://wiki.xenproject.org/wiki/Dom0_Disaggregation).
 Components for stubdom are broken off into ``xen-stubdom`` if built.
 Defaults to false.
   2) ``boot_dir``-- Your boot directory.
 Defaults to ``/boot``.